-Praise Kier: Severance Season 2 is officially coming to Apple TV, so here’s everything we know so far, from its release date, to cast, plot, and other details.
+Severance Season 2 is officially coming to Apple TV – so, here’s everything we know so far, from the trailer to cast, plot, and other details.

 If you could eliminate all of your worries about having the perfect work-life balance and forget anything and everything about your job the moment you finish a shift, would you?

 This is the moral and emotional dilemma at the core of Severance, Ben Stiller’s extraordinary series which debuted on Apple TV+ earlier this year, combining the best of Black Mirror’s dystopian-thriller edge with heart-aching drama.